-NEW YORK — In the market for a new car?
+NEW YORK — In the market for a new luxury car?
 Forget about spinning rims or a flashy paint job.
 It’s your eco-friendliness that will really make you seem cool, research shows.

 In a recent poll of 5,086 American drivers (split evenly by state), younger drivers were much more concerned with appearing environmentally friendly than their older counterparts.
 Overall, 55 percent would choose to buy an electric vehicle for reasons other than the environmental benefits.